Bold Digital Strategy + People Power

 So the social media campaign ‘it’s Colombia, NOT Columbia’, started with a serious mission: to educate the world on the correct way to spell their country’s name.
 The campaign, launched on Facebook, Twitter, and Instagram, asks supporters to photograph themselves wearing specially designed T-shirts bearing the simple catchphrase ‘It’s Colombia, NOT Columbia’, then post the photos to the campaign’s social media channels.
 In addition to this, the campaign organisers gather examples of misspellings from around the world and post them to the social channels, complete with witty comments gently chastising the individual/group/organisation responsible for the error.

-The campaign’s Facebook page is now nearing 20,000 fans since it was launched on February 7 this year.
+The campaign’s Facebook page is now nearing 20,000 fans since it was launched on February 7, 2015.
 The managers of this campaign certainly know how to make a campaign go viral.
-Either that, or this sentiment reflects popular opinion and has given people an outlet to express feelings they’ve been harbouring for a long time.
+Either that or this sentiment reflects popular opinion and has given people an outlet to express feelings they’ve been harbouring for a long time.

 Timeline of ‘It’s Colombia, NOT Columbia’ Facebook Page.